Phathdt/tcp-proxy/README.md

 - Comprehensive connection logging and error handling
 - 10-second connection timeout per attempt
 - No SSH keys required - only OpenVPN config needed
-- Integrated with existing homelab network stack
+- Self-contained service with minimal dependencies
 - Built with Go 1.24.4 for performance and reliability

 ## How It Works